MicrosoftDocs/security/trusted-root-docs/ProgramRequirements.md

-# Microsoft Trusted Root Program Requirements
+# Program Requirements - Microsoft Trusted Root Program
 ------------------------------------------------------------------------

- > [!NOTE]
- > This page supersedes the TechNet Library page: <https://technet.microsoft.com/en-us/library/cc751157.aspx>

  > [!NOTE]
  > * For information on the most-recent updates shipped, please see <http://aka.ms/rootupdates>